LUCIFER LUCIFER

 (The Nightmare)

-The Realms of Passing are a series of worlds that exist in another dimension of the universe, but
+The Realms of Passing are three separate worlds that exist in another dimension of the universe, but

 are connected to Earth and the souls that reside there.